In 1998 I was invited to exhibit work in my first juried exhibition. The montage above shows a fraction of what’s emerged since then.

 I publish my artist’s books and bindings under the Mission Creek Press imprint, and my toss-off, fun work under the Desultory Press imprint.
 If you’re interested in a peek at the invitations and custom guest books that I created in the late 1990’s and early 2000’s, check out the Wayback Machine for the old Mission Creek Press site.

 Head to the Blog section (currently the Home page) of the site for tutorials and tidbits.
-Thanks for being here.
+Learn more by watching OPB’s Oregon Art Beat, checking out the Spring 2008 issue of The Bonefolder, or search for my name in the podcast list HERE.